TedHusted/awake/awake.md

 “Thank you!
 Your profile is now under review.
 You’ll be notified when your first match is available.”

-Noah leans back, visibly relieved that the process was simpler than he’d expected.
-He wasn’t sure what he hoped for—curiosity, maybe?
-A fresh perspective?
-Or perhaps it was just time to open up himself to something beyond work and covert investigations.
+Noah leans back, visibly relieved that the process was over.

 A notification pings.
 “Your match is ready!”